Skip to main content

 Yes.
 Eleven trees were removed in February 2025.
 Four of these trees were already dead.
 Seven additional trees including four large fir trees were removed to make space for construction.

-The current metal pipe is 18 inches diameter by 51 feet long.
-We are replacing it with a heavy-duty plastic pipe that is 24 inches diameter by 80 feet long.
+The previou metal pipe is 18 inches diameter by 51 feet long.
+We replaced it with a heavy-duty plastic pipe that is 24 inches diameter by 80 feet long.

-The road will be slightly wider once complete.
+The road is slightly wider.
 Crews will add a small rock shoulder to both sides of the new road.
-The new road will be the same elevation as the existing road.
+The new road is the same elevation as the existing road.

 Yes.
-Once new culvert is installed, crew will pave the section of road that was repaired.
+Crews paved the section of road that was repaired.

 Photos